 Greetings and blessings to you!
 Let's look at a foundation of the faith - walking in our identity, purpose, and authority in Christ.
 Have you wondered who you are?
 Have you pondered what your purpose might be?
 As believers in Christ, we know that God’s plan is for us to walk confidently in our identity (who we are in Him) and fulfill our purpose.
 1 Corinthians 3:9 reminds us that we need help, so God co-labors (or partners) with us.
-He even grants us His authority and power to fulfill His purposes for us (Eph.
+He even grants us His authority and power through which we fulfill His purposes (Eph.
 3:20).
-As well, every day of our lives was recorded by Him before a single day had passed (Ps.
+Every day of our lives was recorded by Him before a single day had passed (Ps.
 139:16).
 God is deeply invested in His people.
 May we walk in our identity, purpose, and authority!
 He equips us to succeed.

 - As a believer, I am a child of the Most High God - beloved and accepted by my loving Heavenly Father (Eph.
 1:5).
 1 John 3:1 says, “Behold what manner of love the Father has bestowed on us, that we should be called children of God.”

 - I am also a new creation created in righteousness and holiness (2 Cor.
 5:17; Eph.
 4:24).

 - I am a temple - a dwelling place - of God (1 Cor.
 3:16).